Office for Disparities Research and Workforce Diversity (ODWD)

 Mental Health Disparities Research

 An essential element in promoting equity is to build a valid evidence base to ensure effective treatment and care.
-This requires an inclusive environment where members of racial, ethnic, and sexual and gender minorities are represented in basic, translational, effectiveness, and services research studies.
+This requires an inclusive environment where members of racial, ethnic, and sexual and gender minority groups, and individuals from lower socioeconomic strata, are represented in basic, translational, effectiveness, and services research studies.
 Analyses of data from these research studies can improve our understanding of disparities in risk and trajectories for mental illnesses as well as responsiveness to preventative and treatment interventions.
-In addition, since individuals from underserved communities frequently experience reduced access to quality mental health services, it is vital to examine accessibility, engagement, and follow-up in a variety of provider settings.
+In addition, since individuals from underserved and underrepresented communities frequently experience reduced access to quality mental health services, it is vital to examine accessibility, engagement, and follow-up in a variety of provider settings.

 ODWD encourages researchers to examine underlying causes of mental health disparities as well as to explore ways to test novel approaches to reduce disparities.
 By studying both biological mechanisms and social factors, researchers, providers, and policy makers will gain a better understanding of the variations in prevalence, course of mental disorders, and access to care across diverse populations.
-Moreover, because race/ethnicity, sexual orientation, and gender identity may contribute to individual differences in response to interventions and services, research on racial/ethnic and sex/gender differences related to the etiology of mental disorders may provide information fundamental to the development of personalized interventions.
+Moreover, because factors such as race, ethnicity, sexual orientation, gender identity, and socioeconomic status may contribute to individual differences in response to interventions and services, research on these differences related to the etiology of mental disorders may provide information fundamental to the development of personalized interventions.

 The Office works closely with the NIMH Center for Global Mental Health Research (CGMHR) to address disparities in low- and middle-income countries.
 The Office also works closely with the NIMH Office of Rural Mental Health Research to address the mental health needs of people living in rural areas.